Alfiya016/For-Practice/README.md

 # For-Practice
-This is made for only practice.
+This is made for practice.
+here only delete.